edemaine/coauthor/README.md

   checkbox on the right (checked means "subscribed").
-  Users can choose in Settings whether to receive notifications about their own edits, and whether to receive separate email messages for each group or bundle them altogether.
+  Users can choose in Settings whether to receive notifications about their own edits, and whether to receive separate email messages for each group (e.g. for email folder separation) or bundle them altogether.

 * **Time travel**: You can drag through history and see past versions.
-  In general, there should be good, automatic history tracking of everything.
+  Versions of messages where the user explicitly clicked "Stop Editing" are marked as "finished" versions, and only those are shown by default.
+  But if you need to see more intermediate versions, you can click "Show All Versions".
+  In general, Coauthor aims to automatically track all history in case it's useful later.

+* **Download ZIP**: You can archive an entire group's contents into a ZIP file of raw HTML/CSS and attached files which requires no JavaScript to run.
+  This future-proofs your content against software rot, making it suitable for NSF's Data Archiving Policy.
+It is also useful for offline viewing of content, e.g., while traveling.

 * **Permissions** can be specified for each user at the group level (typical case --- user can access the entire group of messages),